fbpx

 Share:

 The day between Good Friday and Easter, Holy Saturday, is one of the most confusing days in the Christian calendar, situated halfway between the agony of Good Friday and the joy of Easter.
-Nothing much happened on that first Holy Saturday.
-Jesus’ body had already been laid in the tomb, and his disciples were left wondering what would happen next.
-Either Jesus’ words about being raised on the third day fell on deaf ears, or they couldn’t quite conceive of a resurrection until it happened.
-According to one New Testament letter, Jesus descended into Hades or hell “to preach to imprisoned spirits” (1 Peter 3.18-20).
+Nothing much happens on that first Holy Saturday.
+Jesus’ body has already been laid in the tomb, and his disciples leave wondering what would happen next.
+Either Jesus’ words about being raised on the third day falls on deaf ears, or they couldn’t quite conceive of a resurrection until it happens.
+According to one New Testament account, Jesus descends into Hades or hell “to preach to imprisoned spirits” (1 Peter 3.18-20).
 Your guess is as good as mine as to what it all means.
-Most everything that day took place underground and remained hidden from view.
-Holy Saturday amounted to a day of intense waiting for the disciples.
-God didn’t raise Jesus immediately from the cross.
-There are times when we must wait for God’s promises to reach fulfillment.
-You may find yourself caught somewhere between Good Friday and Easter, between despair and hope.
-Nicholas Thomas (N.T.)
-Wright (1948-) is an Anglican bishop and New Testament professor (also called Tom Wright in his New Testament for Everyone commentary series).
-Not only is N.T. a prodigious author, but he’s something of a poet.
-Teaming with composer Paul Spicer, Wright wrote the text for an Easter Oratorio that tells the story of Jesus’ resurrection from John 20-21.
-The opening chorus serves as a fitting meditation for Holy Saturday:
+Most everything that day takes place underground and remains hidden from view.
+Holy Saturday equates to a day of intense waiting for the disciples.
+God doesn’t immediately raise Jesus from the cross.

-On the seventh day God restedin the darkness of the tomb;
+On the seventh day God rested in the darkness of the tomb;

 Having finished on the sixth day